Transition metal amino acid complexes

 Transition metal amino acid complexes are a large family of coordination complexes containing the conjugate bases of the amino acids, the 2-aminocarboxylates.
 Amino acids are prevalent in nature, and all of them function as ligands toward the transition metals.
-Not included in this article are complexes of the amides (including peptide) and ester derivatives of amino acids.
-Also excluded are the polyamino acids including the chelating agents EDTA and NTA.
+Not emphasized in this article are complexes of amino acid amides (including peptide) and ester derivatives of amino acids.

 Binding modes

 Three coordination modes for 2-aminocarboxylates and related ligands.

-Most commonly, amino acids coordinate to metal ions as N,O bidentate ligands, utilizing the amino group and the carboxylate.
+Commonly, amino acids coordinate to metal ions as N,O bidentate ligands, utilizing the amino group and the carboxylate.
 A five-membered chelate ring (NCCCOM) is formed.
 The chelate ring is only slightly ruffled at the sp^{3}-hybridized carbon and nitrogen centers.

 N,O bidentate amino carboxylates are "L-X" ligands in the Covalent bond classification method.
 With respect to HSAB theory, N,O bidentate amino carboxylate is a pair of hard ligands.

 For those amino acids containing coordinating substituents, the resulting complexes are more structurally diverse since these substituents can coordinate.
-Histidine, aspartic acid, and methionine sometimes function as tridentate N,N,O, N,O,O, and S,N,O, ligands, respectively.
-Doubly deprotonated cysteine is often an N,S-bidentate ligand.
+Histidine, aspartic acid, and methionine sometimes function as tridentate N,N,O-, N,O,O-, and S,N,O-ligands, respectively.
+Doubly deprotonated cysteine is often an N,S-bidentate ligand, with a non-coordinated carboxylate.

 Using kinetically inert metal ions, complexes containing monodentate amino acids have been characterized.
 These complexes exist in either the N or the O linkage isomers.
-It can be assumed that such monodentate complexes exist transiently for many kinetically labile metal ions (e.g. Zn^{2+}).